Azerbaijan announces number of COVID-19 vaccinated citizens | News.az

 - Noncategory

-Some 19 people were vaccinated against coronavirus (COVID-19) in Azerbaijan on Apr.19, the Operational Headquarters under the Cabinet of Ministers has announced.
+Over the past day, some 29,778 people have been vaccinated against COVID-19 in Azerbaijan, the Operational Headquarters under the Cabinet of Ministers said on Wednesday.